By Cathy Moore

 Activity 2: Just one photo and lots more brain

-I saved time by using a tool that makes it easy to manage branches and that combines writing and production (I first used BranchTrack and then switched to Twine for more control over the look and feel).
+I saved time by using Twine, which makes it easy to manage branches and that combines writing and production.

-Another big savings came from not searching for multiple images showing Ann and Luis with subtly different expressions.
-Since many stock photos show overacted expressions, I probably would have ended up doing a custom photo shoot with some friends, cutting drastically into my design time and spending others’ time as well.
-However, for the type of discussion in the scenario, seeing every eyebrow twitch isn’t necessary, so photos aren’t necessary.
+Another big savings came from not searching for multiple images showing the client with subtly different expressions.
+For the type of discussion in the scenario, seeing every eyebrow twitch isn’t necessary, so photos aren’t necessary.

 It’s not just the tool, it’s the priorities.